 Antidesma venosum E.Mey. ex.
 Tul.

-Common names: Tasselberry (Eng.), Voëlsitboom, Tosselbessie (Afr.); isiBangamlotha, Isiqutwane, Umhlabahlungulu, Umhlalanyoni (isiZulu); modulane (Northern Sotho), Kgôbê-tsabadisana, Moingwe, Segagama (TW), Mufhala-khwali (V), Umtyongi (isiXhosa)
+Common names: Tasselberry (Eng.), Voëlsitboom, Tosselbessie (Afr.); isiBangamlotha, Isiqutwane, Umhlabahlungulu, Umhlalanyoni (isiZulu); modulane (Northern Sotho), Kgôbê-tsabadisana, Moingwe, Segagama (Setswana), Mufhala-khwali (Tshivenda), Umtyongi (isiXhosa)

 SA Tree No: 318

-Antidesma venosum is an evergreen to semi-deciduous, perennial tree or shrub from 0.55 up to 15m tall, with a dense, roundish crown.
+Antidesma venosum is an evergreen to semi-deciduous tree or shrub from 0.55 up to 15 m tall, with a dense, roundish crown.
 Old stems are buff-grey in shade and pale grey in sunny habitats.
 Middle age branchlets are glabrous and brown to grey-brown with scattered pale grey lenticels.
 New twigs are very hairy, green becoming pale brown with age.
 Bark is channeled longitudinally, soft and very hairy, scattered with pale grey lenticels.

-Flowers in A. venosum are small, showy and distinctive.
+Flowers are small and unpleasantly scented, but showy and distinctive.
 Male flowers are produced in long, thin catkins which are found at the ends of newly grown twigs.
 Female flowers are produced in thin but shorter catkins at the ends of twigs.
-Flowering time is from October to January.
-Fruits are very small, almost oval, ± 10mm in length and 8mm in diameter, have a soft exocarp and fleshy, edible mesocarp, pale yellow to blood-red, turning black when ripe.
-Fruiting time is from January to May.
+Flowering time is in early summer, from October to January.
+Fruits are very small, almost oval, ±10 mm in length and 8 mm in diameter, with a soft exocarp and fleshy, edible mesocarp, pale yellow to blood-red, turning black when ripe.
+Fruiting time is in late summer to autumn, from January to May.

 Distribution and habitat

 Antidesma is native to the so called Old World Tropical countries.
-It consists of about 100 species which is the highest number in the South-East Asian genera.
+It consists of about 100 species with the highest number in the South-East Asian region.
 There are four species of Antidesma found distributed in southern tropical Africa; Angola, Zambia, Zimbabwe, Malawi and Mozambique, extending through to southern Africa.